 Most important of all, ensure that you support sustainable fashion brands.
-If we all start to purchase from sustainable brands, more companies will likely improve their ethical practices.
+If we all start to purchase sustainable clothing items, more companies will likely improve their ethical and environmental practices.
 Fashion is all about demand, so if the demand for sustainable fashion grows, the number of sustainable brands will grow as well. 🙂 With this in mind, let’s take a look at a few top ethical fashion brands.

 For high-end fashion: Gucci

 Last year Gucci announced that the company was going carbon neutral.
 Essentially, however much carbon dioxide they put into the atmosphere, they promise to remove by the same amount.
 Back in 2018, Gucci became a part of the Fur Free Alliance, choosing to eliminate animal fur from every one of their fashion collections.
 Gucci warehouses, stores, and offices all use renewable energy.
 According to Luxiders, ‘ The ongoing shift away from fossil fuels reduced the company’s emissions by nearly 46,000 tons of carbon dioxide.’
-Gucci sells a range of beautiful products from women’s clothing and jewelry to gucci glasses and shoes.
+Gucci sells a range of beautiful products from women’s clothing and jewelry to gucci glasses, shoes and used designer bags.
 This sounds like a brand to support!

 For classic fashion: Cuyana